dominikpanzer/cacamber-BDD-for-ABAP/README.md

 then_the_discount_is_correct( ).
 ENDMETHOD
 ```
-Thats way better!
-Persoanlly I only know one ABAP project with such kind of tests.
+That's way better!
+Personally I only know one ABAP project with such kind of tests.
 Most of the details and complexity are hidden behind well named methods - another level of abstraction has been introduced.
-Also there is the possibility to change the test parameters.
-This make the steps of the test more flexible and reusable.
+Also, there is the possibility to change the test parameters.
+This makes the steps of the test more flexible and reusable.
 But using parameterless methods would make the code more readable.

-But this solution is no way near our original testcase description.
+But this solution is no way near our original test case description.
 It's not natural language, it is mainly code.
-Also this approach is limited by ABAPs maximum method length.
+Also, this approach is limited by ABAPs maximum method length.
 Developers are forced to use abbreviations etc.

 If you choose to use Cacamber as a bridge between the scenario written in plain Gherkin and ABAP Unit, your test steps will look like this:
 ```ABAP